acaranta/docker-backuper/README.md

 	-p 5000:5000 --name my_registry registry
 ```
 (here `/srv/docker-external-volumes/registry` --> `/mnt/registry`)).
+The restore will create a new volumes under `/var/lib/docker/vfs` unless option `--restoreinplace` is added.
-The restore WILL take place in this bound path ... aka it will overwrite (it data is present) the contents of `/srv/docker-external-volumes/registry` !!!
+In this case, the restore WILL take place in the bound path on host ... aka it will overwrite (it data is present) the contents of `/srv/docker-external-volumes/registry` !!!
-That is not a bug, it was designed like this ;)

 ##TODO
-* remove the bound inplace restore by default and add a `--bound-restore` option ?
 * add a way to nicely name the tar files ?
 * add a way to timestamp the tar files and let the user choose different restore points ?
-* add a few other checks and maybe errors interceptions to clean temp containers
 * Review all the metadata parameters that still needs to be restored :
 * * ro or rw volumes
 * * ...